In the previous article, I wrote about ‘Photographing’.

 Once the model is generated, you can correct it by editing with a DCC tool or adjusting the texture.
 So, do not stop shooting photos even if the weather has changed.

 ※ If the lighting environment recovered later, retake the photos.

 If the environment changed significantly, the photo-position calculation would fail.
 In that case, you can solve it by selecting the ‘deep’ presets.

 If the first process of calculating the photo positions still failed with the ‘deep’ presets, switch to advanced mode and change the settings as shown below to improve the accuracy.

-Compared to the ‘deep’ preset, this takes twice or more.
+Compared to the ‘deep’ preset, this takes twice the amount of time or more.
 So, I recommend using it only when you have sufficient time.
-And, as it increases the load on PC, refrain from doing another computational task simultaneously.
+And, as it increases the load on your PC, refrain from doing another computational task simultaneously.

 You may think you cannot do other tasks when your PC processes the photos for tens of hours.
 However, you can pause the task in 3DF Zephyr.
-Please make good use of the ‘pause’ function as it’s risky to do other tasks with your PC loaded high.
+Please make good use of the ‘pause’ function as it’s risky to do other tasks with your PC loading being high.

 Finally, export the model in the file format you need (fbx, obj etc.) and check the shape with a DCC tool.